 This is where the pick/mattock tool can come in handy to help pry the grass clump from the ground.
 For older and larger plants, you may need to dig out the root ball in sections.
 Simply slice out a section as you would a piece of pie.
 Each individual piece you pop out can then become a new plant.

-Dividing The Grass Clumps – How To Divide & Transplant Ornamental Grasses
+Dividing The Grass Clumps – How To Cut Back, Divide & Transplant Ornamental Grasses

 Once you have the clump and roots out of the ground, it’s time to divide them into new plants.
 With transplants, the smaller you cut the transplant section, the smaller your grass will be the first year of growth.